vojtasvoboda/oc-twigextensions-plugin/README.md

 ### localizedcurrency

 Use the localizedcurrency filter to format a currency value into a localized string.
+Note that **php5-intl extension** has to be installed!

 ```
 {{ product.price | localizedcurrency('EUR') }}